appsup-dart/drft/README.md

 - **Plan Before Apply**: Always see what will change before making changes
 - **Extensible**: Easy to add new providers and resources
 - **Idempotent**: Running the same configuration multiple times is safe

+## Use Cases

+DRFT can be used to manage various types of resources:

+- **Infrastructure as Code (IaC)**: Cloud infrastructure, servers, databases, networks
+- **Project Setup**: Development environments, tooling configuration, CI/CD pipelines
+- **Application Configuration**: App store listings, Firebase projects, API configurations
+- **Any Declarative Resource**: Anything that can be described, planned, and managed declaratively

 ## Project Status